UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_08.md

 We can get a more “robust” measure of error on unseen data.

-The main disadvantage here is that this is slower, which is a problem for bigger data sets / more complex models.
+The main disadvantage here is that this is slower, which is a problem for bigger datasets / more complex models.

 ---

-## Cross validation using scikit-learn
+## Cross-validation using scikit-learn

 ``` python
 df = pd.read_csv("data/canada_usa_cities.csv")